Racing back to the caution: NASCAR usage

 The procedure was used in NASCAR racing series when the pace car was deployed as a result of an on-track emergency such as a crash or rain.
 When NASCAR declared a caution period, racing would not cease immediately; rather, the drivers could continue racing for position until they crossed the start-finish line and received the caution flag.
-Passes for position counted, and drivers running a lap down (or more) were able to un-lap themselves if they passed the leader prior to the start/finish line.
+Passes for position counted (Pre 2008), and drivers running a lap down (or more) were able to un-lap themselves if they passed the leader prior to the start/finish line.
+Caution Flags now freeze the position of a drive at the moment they are issued in current day NASCAR.

 In addition, if the yellow came out on the final lap, the race would continue until the cars crossed the finish line.
 An example of this is the 1987 Firecracker 400, when Ken Schrader wrecked approaching the tri-oval on the final lap.
 If the yellow came out very near the end of the race - so late in the race that there would not be sufficient time to clean up the incident and go back to green before the race had exhausted its scheduled distance - the race would effectively end as the cars received the yellow flag at the start/finish line.
 The remaining laps would be run under yellow (with no passing on the track allowed).
 An example of this would be the 1984 Firecracker 400.

 After racing back to the caution was eliminated, the green-white-checkered rule was implemented to help avoid a race from finishing under caution, particularly in the middle of a lap.
 Though as of 2023 a race ends under caution with the field frozen if a caution occurs in the final lap of an overtime.